-Brand strategy and business strategy should be closely linked.
+Business strategy and brand strategy should be closely linked

 There’s a perception among many executives that business strategy is strategic, and brand strategy is a marketing tool – and not a strategic asset.
 As a result, businesses set ambitious goals, but don’t consider how investing in and developing a brand strategy could help get them there.